 - Leave the house with baby, even if it takes 5 hours to get ready.
 Getting out and experiencing daylight can be very healing and can reduce isolation.
 Plan an outing that is close by to start—even if it’s just to the end of the street!

-- Decide for yourself about mum and baby groups.
-Some women find them invaluable for reducing isolation and making friends, others find the anxieties of other mothers contagious.
+- Decide for yourself about parent groups.
+Some find them invaluable for reducing isolation and making friends, others find the anxieties of other parents contagious.

 - Let go of perfectionism.
 A coordinated baby nursery, or your partner doing housework in a way that’s not your way are small potatoes in the grand scheme of things.
 Focus your energy instead on looking after yourself and the baby.